Facebook, Google ask San Francisco staff to work from home amid coronavirus

-(Reuters) - Social media giant Facebook Inc (FB.O) and Alphabet Inc’s (GOOGL.O) Google on Thursday recommended their San Francisco Bay area employees to work from home to minimize the risk of spreading Covid-19.
+March 6 (Reuters) - Social media giant Facebook Inc and Alphabet Inc’s Google on Thursday recommended their San Francisco Bay area employees to work from home to minimize the risk of spreading Covid-19.

 Facebook said it is “strongly recommending that all Bay area employees and contingent staff work from home starting Friday.”